mikael-espinola/mikael-espinola/README.md

-## Olá!
-Eu sou o Mikael Espínola 👋 Seja bem-vindo(a) ao meu espaço de aprendizado e trabalho.
-Espero te ver em breve.
+## Hello everyone, I'm Mikael Espínola 👋 Welcome to my space of learning and work.
+Hope to see you soon.

-Eu sou um estudante em desenvolvimento de software com foco na área Full Stack.
-Estarei aqui compartilhando meus aprendizados com projetos opensource e pessoais.
+I am a student in software development with a focus on Full Stack.
+I will be here sharing my learning with opensource and personal projects.
 <div>

 ## GitHub Stats